 "It sounds more like a manipulation than a safety tip for me."

-But see, this is for real the.
-Dan Guido, CEO of Trail of Bits, a security company with a proven track record, stated that:
+But these are real bugs.
+Dan Guido, Managing Director of Trail of Bits, a security company with proven history, said:

 "Regardless of the advertising campaign, the errors are real, they are accurately described in the technical report (which is not public) the code with the exploits works."